-Have you been growing and increasing your buying power as you add new subscribers and scale your business?
+Even with the recent slump in subscribership, have you been growing and increasing your buying power as you overall added new subscribers and scaled your business in the last year or two?
 If so, it may be time to flex your muscle and ask for better wholesale/distribution pricing.
 A lot of owners think they are tied to the traditional, keystone 50% off MSRP wholesale relationships.
 However, volume speaks in these relationships.
 Don’t be afraid to ask for 60 or 70% off or ensure free shipping.
 You never know if you don’t ask!

 Depending on what industry you are in may determine your leverage here.
 If the vendor has a ton of purchase orders from other buyers, then it is less likely that they will provide pricing flexibility.
 Conversely, if you have a more niche box that has unique products you should have more buying power leverage.
 Also, working with more ‘Mom and Pop’ shops vs. large distributors typically provides more sourcing flexibility.

 This is an area near and dear to my heart.
 I have been lucky enough to be in career roles where I was procuring shipping for 15 million packages a year.
 There is so much room for opportunity to make sure your shipping is optimized.
 Most subscription boxes are not time sensitive.
 I am a strong believer that customers are fine as long as you communicate when the box is shipping and the expected delivery date.
 Don’t get fooled into thinking you need to compete with Amazon on speedy delivery.
 These are two totally different business models.